MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide.md

     ![Add a document](media/add-sales-lit-etc.png)

-3. Select the document to add to your email message and then follow the steps to add or insert.
+3. Select **Add Sales Literature** or **Add Knowledge Article**, and then follow the steps to add or insert the literature or article.

 ## Add a phone call, appointment, or task activity to Dynamics 365